Mortgage Broker and Loan Officer

 When you're looking to get a mortgage loan, you should know the difference between a mortgage banker and a mortgage broker.
 Since a new home is the result of the work of both mortgage broker and mortgage banker, it's common to confuse the two.
 But for your application process, it can help if you understand they ways they differ.

-A mortgage broker is someone or group that is an independent agent for the mortgage loan borrower as well as the lender.
-A mortgage broker facilitates things between you and your lender, which can be one of the following: a bank, trust company, credit union, mortgage corporation, finance company or even a private investor.
-Acting as a facilitator between you and your lender, your mortgage broker can match you with a bank, trust company, credit union, mortgage corporation, finance company or even an individual investor.
-You work with a mortgage broker to review your financial situation and lead you to the lender who has the right loan program for you.
-From application to closing, your mortgage broker works with you: presenting your loan application to a number of lenders, and walking you with the chosen lender through to the closing of the loan.
-The borrower pays a commission to the broker if the loan closes.
+A mortgage broker is someone or firm that is an independent agent for both the mortgage loan applicant and the lender.
+A mortgage broker coordinates things for you and your lender, which can be one of the following: a bank, trust company, credit union, mortgage corporation, finance company or even an individual, private investor.
+Acting as a facilitator between you and your lender, your mortgage broker can match you with a bank, trust company, credit union, mortgage corporation, finance company or even an individual, private investor.
+Which lender has the mortgage loans that is right for you?
+A mortgage broker will help you find the best one.
+Your broker will submit your mortgage loan application to various lenders, and works with the lender of choice until the loan closes.
+The borrower pays a commission to the broker upon closing.

-Looking for a loan?
+In the market for a new mortgage loan?
 We can help!
 Call us at